Are Bulldogs Good with Kids? Family Guide

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Brachycephalic Syndrome screening, Hip Dysplasia screening, Skin Infections screening

 Bulldogs should receive breed-specific screening for brachycephalic syndrome starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Screening before symptoms appear makes a meaningful difference in outcomes.

 Cost of Bulldog Ownership

-Before committing to ownership, evaluate whether these costs are sustainable long-term for Bulldog ownership:
+Before committing to ownership, evaluate whether these costs are sustainable long-term for Bulldog ownership.

 More Bulldog Guides